CDESamBotDev/Bot-Template/README.md

 # Bot Template

-This is to be used as a template for new bots to be based off, with all the basic code included.
+This a basic template for python bots to be built upon.

+This uses the py-cord module, instead of the outdated discord.py module